Deductible May Apply

-Alice Yao | Updated June 23rd, 2020
+Alice Yao | Updated August 24th, 2020

-In this article, we will go over these topics in your Renters insurance:
+In this article, we will go over these topics in your renters insurance:

 - Personal property coverage

-- Additional Living Expense coverage
+- Additional living expense coverage

 - Deductible (out-of-pocket expense)